cstoquer/oodio-js/README.md

+**DEPRECATED** This project is based on webAudio [ScriptProcessorNode](https://www.w3.org/TR/webaudio/#the-scriptprocessornode-interface---deprecated) that has been deprecated.

+Please have a look at [Modular](https://github.com/cstoquer/modular) which implements the same functionnalities and more using plain webAudio.

 # oodio-js

 Modular synthesizer.
 Based on WebAudio's `createScriptProcessor` for audio rendering.

-This project is a work in progress.

 Demo is [here](http://cstoquer.github.io/oodio-js).